School of Behavioral and Brain Sciences

 Master of Science in Human Development and Early Childhood Disorders

-45 semester credit hours minimum
+45 semester credit hours

 The Master of Science program requires a minimum of 45 semester credit hours.
 Specific degree requirements follow.